tytydraco/yessleep/out/I_found_out_I_Have_a_Stalker_through_TikTok_Live_Update.md

 My hands trembled as I dropped the blood-stained rock, my mind struggling to comprehend the magnitude of what I had just done.
 But I had to.
 It was him or me, life or death, and I chose life.

 To my surprise, the stalker's phone had miraculously landed on a rock and remained out of the water.
 It was still live on TikTok.
 I picked up the phone and pointed it at the motionless figure floating in the brook, exposing what I had done to the viewers.
-The livestream's views exploded to 15,000 people watching, and the comments section flooded with Ws, devil emojis, and demands for more.
+The comments section exploded with W's, devil emojis, and demands for more.

-An unsettling realization dawned on me—I had become the new livestream sensation.
+An unsettling realization dawned on me—I had become the new livestream host.
 The viewers craved violence, thrived on fear, and I had inadvertently become their new twisted entertainer by giving that to them.
 They loved me, and I loved the attention.

-I know it's been a while since I last updated you all, but I've been adjusting to my newfound fame.
+I know it's been a while since I last updated you all, but I've been adjusting to my newfound position.
 If you're ever scrolling through TikTok late at night and come across a livestream of a man walking through the woods, I hope you'll join me.
 We'll be selecting a new target very soon.
 Who knows, it could even be you.